Click on any photo to see them all in full-screen.

 The Joyous Celebration Prayer Room has a stone pad for a table and chairs.
 Smaller groups can use these larger prayer rooms.

 This bird bath is inscribed with a poem, yet man-made statuary is minimized in this garden.

 Mixtures of colors and textures should encourage one to linger in a prayer room.
 The dark-blue columbine flowers add continuity between rooms.

 Small hills (berms) with tight plantings may be necessary.
 We use shrubs and trees to prevent people in the parking lot from seeing into any room.
 This view into a room is available from the back side of the garden.

 The plantings, whether in a prayer room or along a path hallway, can also take on symbolic meanings which also invite people to the garden.
 The Wooden Cross Prayer Room, for example, portrays the story from Exodus 33,34 where Moses watched the Lord pass by him.
 We encourage those that have a smart phone to go to agardenoflove.com to read or hopefully someday soon listen to these Scriptural interpretations.

 There are eight prayer rooms in the Gethsemane Prayer Garden.
-They may be viewed at Prayer Rooms of the Gethsemane Prayer Garden.

 13 How blessed is the man who finds wisdom and the man who gains understanding.